 I'm currently in the latter stages of my Cello Sonata for Charles Watt, which will be completed by Christmas ahead of the premiere next year.

-Another recent composition, Trans Atlantic Flight of Fancy
+A recording of Trans Atlantic Flight of Fancy

 Saturday 26th July 2014: Last night I premiered my new piano piece (as yet untitled) after dinner at the Arts Club.
 I revise my estimation made below that the piece did not show signs of haste, which it does - although, I add in my defence, more in the pacing and other finesse details than the actual ideas.
 A very interesting discussion post-concert revealed a wide range of interpretations of a piece that was based by me on fairly strong and specific influences.
 I only mentioned any 'programme' which hides behind the work after its performance (as a very general rule I don't believe in listening to a piece of instrumental music with certain things in mind...) and the audience were then keen to point out what they had heard expressed by various musical events, especially when contrasting to what I had had in mind while composing them.